 Sub-Option 1: Include the following if customer or their retail consumer will only use the ESD stored energy on the customer’s system.

-«Customer Name» and its consumer shall use all capabilities of «facility name» only on «Customer Name»’s system.
+«Customer Name» and its consumer will use all capabilities of «facility name» only on «Customer Name»’s system.

 End Sub-Option 1